sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 The steps involved in creating a dataset are:

-- *Open the Project where you want to create a dataset*
+- *Open the Project where you want to create a dataset*.
-- *Click on the 'Datasets' tab*
+- *Click on the 'Datasets' tab*.
-- *Click on 'Create' and choose 'Datasets'*
+- *Click on 'Create' and choose 'Datasets'*.
-- *Select your dataset type and enter the fields in the dialog*
+- *Select your dataset type and enter the fields in the dialog*.
-- *Update the schema of the dataset*
+- *Update the schema of the dataset*.
-- *Click 'Save'*
+- *Click on 'Save'*.

 When you open your project, all existing datasets specific to the project are displayed in the 'Datsets' tab.